-- Select Linkage Action tab to set alarm response actions of video tampering alarm (please refer to Chapter 8.7 Setting Alarm Response Actions).
+- 3) Select Linkage Action tab to set alarm response actions of video tampering alarm (please refer to Chapter 8.7 Setting Alarm Response Actions).
 Repeat the above steps to set arming schedule of other days of a week.
-You can also use Copy button to - 4) Click the OK button to complete the video tampering settings of the channel.
+You can also use Copy button to copy an arming schedule to other days. - 4) Click the OK button to complete the video tampering settings of the channel.